peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0005:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Longest Common Prefix.
 Memory Usage: 9.3 MB, less than 6.45% of C++ online submissions for Longest Common Prefix.

+#0006:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Valid Parentheses.
+Memory Usage: 6.3 MB, less than 62.68% of C++ online submissions for Valid Parentheses.